 An avid mover all my life, I came to Pilates from a career in contemporary dance, most notably as founding director of Detours Dance Theatre in London and as Co-Artistic Director of the Bay Area's renowned AXIS Dance Company, comprised of dancers with and without physical disabilities.
 I hold a Professional Certification in Community Dance (highest honors) and an MA in Dance Studies from the Laban Centre, London.

-In developing my Body ReMap approach over the last 20+ years, I've specialized in work with movers of all types; in special issues including pre- and post-natal fitness, disability, hypermobility, and scoliosis; in post-rehab injury recovery; and in solving long-term pain issues (or just irksome crunky ones) in collaboration with each client.
+In developing my Body ReMAP approach over the last 20+ years, I've specialized in work with movers of all types; in special issues including pre- and post-natal fitness, disability, hypermobility, and scoliosis; in post-rehab injury recovery; and in solving long-term pain issues (or just irksome crunky ones) in collaboration with each client.

 I completed Ellie Herman's 400-hour comprehensive Pilates certification course while pregnant with the first of The World's Two Best Kids.
 I trained with Tom Hendrickson in the Hendrickson Method of orthopedic manual therapy, with Jean Couch in the Balance/Aplomb method of natural alignment, with Karina Thek in Scolio-Pilates, and with Patrick Douce in the Feldenkrais Method.
-I credit an immersion in Release Technique while at the Laban Centre with getting me thinking about natural movement even (or especially) while a body performs at its highest level, and I am grateful to Oberlin College and its lack of distribution requirements for allowing me to major in English (high honors) simultaneously with first discovering and then falling in love with dance.
+I credit an immersion in Release Technique while at the Laban Centre with first getting me thinking about natural alignment even (or especially) while a body performs at its highest level, and I am grateful to Oberlin College and its lack of distribution requirements for allowing me to major in English (high honors) simultaneously with first discovering and then falling in love with dance.
 Thus sealing my fate.

 I hold a foundational, fervent belief that living in a body that moves well is a key source of joy, and a birth-right.
 For all of us living our short times on this planet, in this amazing and singular structure that houses us each.

-The Body ReMap Story
+The Body ReMAP Story